Daniel-Manjarrez/DeepLearningProject2/README.md

 ---

-## Datasets
-Download the RGBN Datasets from this link: https://gfx.cs.princeton.edu/gfx/proj/rgbn/ (I left them zipped and sent to ec2 instance, then unzipped once at ec2 using ```unzip \*.zip```)

-Download the Tic Tac Toe datasets from this link: https://courseworks2.columbia.edu/files/23246302/download?download_frd=1 (courseworks files section)

----

 ## References
 Anwar, S., Tahir, M., & Mian, A. (2020).
 Image Colorization: A Survey and Dataset.
 IEEE Transactions on Pattern Analysis and Machine Intelligence. https://doi.org/10.1109/TPAMI.2020.2977027